-Activity Evidence that supports this approach Challenge number(s) addressed Disadvantaged child/ren are able to fully engage with/access extra-curricular activities such as after school clubs, attendance at sports competitions, residential trips and school events such as film nights, discos and Headteacher lottery. % of PP children accessing out of school activities, such as residentials and experience days increases % of PP children attending events 1,2,4 High quality texts provided on a termly basis e.g. book swop and by giving out book bundles.
-Reading & Oral Interventions +6 Increase in progress and attainment over time 3,5 Parenting Contracts in place so that all children attend school regularly.
-Parental Engagement 14 Increase in attendance and punctuality of disadvantaged children and families.
-5 Wellbeing and mental health supported through whole school procedures such as school values, Habits of Mind, Nurturing Positive Attachments (including bounceback zones) and Emotional Intelligence programme.
-Staff observe improved interaction with others and self-management of emotions.
+Activity Evidence that supports this approach Challenge number(s) addressed Disadvantaged child/ren are able to fully engage with and access extra-curricular activities such as after school clubs, attendance at sports competitions, residential trips and school events such as film nights, discos and Headteacher lottery. % of PP children accessing out of school activities, such as residentials and experience days increases % of PP children attending sports competitions, FOH events and 1,2,4 High quality texts provided on a termly basis e.g. book swap and by giving out book bundles.
+Reading & Oral Interventions +6 Increase in progress and attainment in reading over time 3,5 Parenting Contracts in place so that all children attend school regularly.
+Parental Engagement Increase in attendance and punctuality of disadvantaged children and families.
+5 Wellbeing and mental health supported through whole school procedures such as school values, Habits of Mind, Nurturing Positive Attachments (including bounceback zones) and Emotional Intelligence programme (including daily emotional check-in).
+Peer mentoring Training for Well being committee to launch the Peer mentoring initiative.
+Youth Mental Health First Aider Course (MHFA)- Our Youth Mental Health First Aid (MHFA) colleagues will work Staff observe improved interaction with others and self-management of emotions.
 Termly behaviour report shows positive overview of wellbeing and behaviour.
-1,2,3,4 Positive relationships further developed via regular drop-ins, forums, surveys.
-Developing communication links e.g. via sharing weekly HOM & UNCRC articles to promote collaborative support Parent Liaison Officer and/or allocated DSL/SL for key families.
-Website developed to provide one-stop-shop for parents.
+1,2,3,4 across the school supporting children.
+Positive relationships further developed via regular drop-ins, forums, surveys.
+Parent Liaison Officer and/or allocated DSL/SL for key families.
+Parental engagement +4 1,2,4,5 Website developed to provide one-stop-shop for parents.
 Impact will be measured by children's aspirations (evidenced in pupil questionnaire) and improving academic outcomes at the end of each term.
 Also improvement in attendance at school, extra curricular clubs and members within Pupil Committees.
-1,2,4,5